NKI-AI/kosmos-documentation/docs/pycharm_remote_development_windows.rst

 Requirements
 ------------
-You should already have the following set up before trying to set up remote development
+You should already have the following set up before trying to set up remote development:

 - Connection to RHPC servers via authentication agent
 - SSH config file with jumping between RHPC-servers